pranjalsinha1965/JavaScript-Essentials/README.md

 =>Babel is a popular tool for React development, as React uses many of the latest JavaScript features.
 Babel can also be used to convert JavaScript code to a version that is compatible with Node.js.

+=> compiler translates the entire source code into machine code before execution, resulting in faster execution since no translation is needed during runtime.
+On the other hand, an interpreter translates code line by line during execution, making it easier to detect errors but potentially slowing down the program.